 Because church finances are complicated and tax laws change every year, I recommend that every church treasurer and pastor buy two key tax and finance resources every year:

-The Zondervan Minister’s Tax & Financial Guide and the Zondervan Church & Nonprofit Tax & Financial Guide are both trusted resources that pastors and churches have counted on for years.
-Both are written by Dan Busby, the head of the Evangelical Council for Financial Accountability.
+The Zondervan Minister’s Tax & Financial Guide and the Zondervan Church & Nonprofit Tax & Financial Guide are both trusted resources that pastors and churches have counted on for years to save them time and money.

 You might also like: